 Somewhere, something incredible is waiting to be known.

 I am broadly interested in Theoretical Computer Science.
-While I am still exploring areas, some fields I want to work in:
+While I am still exploring areas, some fields that I am excited by are:

-I am studying the topic from various sources and presenting to Prof Rajiv and some of my peers.
-I will also be compiling notes on what I present.
+I am studying Streaming/Sketching algorithms from various sources and presenting to Prof Rajiv and some of my peers.
+I am also compiling notes on what I present.

-From May 2018 to May 2019 I was working on Guillotine Cuts for Axis Parallel Rectangles.
+In May 2018 I started working on Guillotine Cuts for Axis Parallel Rectangles.
 The general problem dates back to the paper Cutting Glass [Pach, Tardos] but the specific problem we’re working on is presented directly in On Guillotine Cutting Sequences [Abed, Chalermsook et al].
 In particular, we want to know if one can always save Omega(n) rectangles and exactly what fraction is feasible.
 Such a lower bound would imply a polytime constant approximation for MISR (Maximum Independent Set on Rectangles), as explained in second linked paper.
 We found and explored an interesting link with Pattern Matching in permutations.

 If you optimize everything, you will always be unhappy.